Maradona to undergo surgery for possible bleeding on brain

-BUENOS AIRES (AP) — Diego Maradona will undergo surgery Tuesday because of possible bleeding on his brain, his personal doctor said.
+BUENOS AIRES, Argentina (AP) — Diego Maradona will undergo surgery Tuesday because of possible bleeding on his brain, his personal doctor said.

 “He has a subdural hematoma,” Dr. Leopoldo Luque told journalists.
 “We will do it today (Tuesday).”

 The doctor said Maradona has an accumulation of blood between a membrane and his brain.

-Luque, who is neurologist, said the problem was likely caused by an accident, but Maradona said he doesn’t remember the event.
+Luque, a neurologist, said the problem was likely caused by an accident, but Maradona said he doesn’t remember the event.

-The doctor said he will perform the surgery himself at a hospital that he did not identify.
+The doctor said he will perform the surgery at a hospital that he did not identify.

 The 1986 World Cup champion was admitted to a private hospital with signs of depression on Monday, three days after his 60th birthday.